-For about ten years, "functional hypothyroidism" has been promoted as "Wilson's Syndrome," a term concocted by E. Denis Wilson, M.D., who practiced in Florida in the early 1990s.
+For more than 20 years, "functional hypothyroidism" has been promoted as "Wilson's Syndrome," a term concocted by E. Denis Wilson, M.D., who practiced in Florida in the early 1990s.
 The syndrome's supposed manifestations include fatigue, headaches, PMS, hair loss, irritability, fluid retention, depression, decreased memory, low sex drive, unhealthy nails, easy weight gain, and about 60 other symptoms.
 Wilson claims to have discovered a type of abnormally low thyroid function in which routine blood tests of thyroid are often normal.
 He states that the main diagnostic sign is a body temperature that averages below 98.6° F (oral), and that the diagnosis is confirmed if the patient responds to treatment with a "special thyroid hormone treatment."

 In 1992, the Florida Board of Medicine fined Wilson $10,000, suspended his license for six months, and ordered him to undergo psychological testing .
 Although he does not appear to have resumed practice, his ideas are still promoted by the Wilson's Syndrome Foundation.

 Wilson's syndrome is not recognized by the scientific community as a legitimate diagnostic entity.
 In 1999, the American Thyroid Association issued a strongly worded statement that concluded:

 - The proposed basis for "Wilson's syndrome" is inconsistent with well-known and widely-accepted facts about thyroid hormone production, metabolism, and action.